MinchinWeb/minchin.ca/content/pages/fse/planes/dc3.md

 Has been included in MSFS 2024 as part of the base game; fuel tanks match the FSE layout.

-Can be had starting at v$850,000, although all the currently (as of March 11, 2025) for sale models have hundreds of hours on them.
+Can be had starting (in September 2025) at v$800,000, although all the currently (as of March 11, 2025) for sale models have hundreds of hours on them.

 - [Titan](https://fseconomy.net/forum/mp-aircraft/147800-titan-air-leasing-super-competitive-prices)
   is offering one for lease at v$20,000/month (v$25,000 the first month)